 - Block 10 is Greystar Overture, a 55+ Active Adult residential community.
 208 units and projected to open in 2020.
 You can see a concept plan for this community here: Area10-2018023841

 - The Public Art portion of this redevelopment is already in progress on the buildings in Block 7.
 Daisy Patton’s work is being applied to the exterior of the parking structure.
 Kevin Sloan’s work will also be installed later at an unspecified location.
+May 2019 Update: See and learn more about the public art aspect of this development here.

 Here is what we learned at the April 19, 2018 Community meeting held by Continuum Partners: